varnishcache/varnish-cache/doc/sphinx/reference/params.rst

 Size of buffer for CLI command input.
 You may need to increase this if you have big VCL files and use the vcl.inline CLI command.
-NB: Must be specified with -p to have effect.
+NB: Must be specified with -p to have an effect.

 .. _ref_param_cli_limit: